ewendel/react-workshop/readme.md

 Time to plot where on earth all these tweets are coming from!

-You can find plenty of React components made by other people at http://react-components.com.
-We will use the component called `react-google-maps` (ensure that you choose the right package, as there are others with similar names).
+We will use the component called [`react-google-maps`](https://www.npmjs.com/package/react-google-maps) (ensure that you choose the right package, as there are others with similar names).

 Now run `npm install <package name>` to install this package.